sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 May 13

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 Apr 15 - 2019 May 13

+- Created SEO-friendly pages for cards, subjects, and users.
+- Definitely a good traffic increase since V1!

+## Upcoming Two Weeks: 2019 May 13 - 2019 May 26

+- I'm going to work on creating lots of new subjects (cardless for now) based on a list of academic subjects... and probably use Amazon Mechanical Turk to help write original content.
+- Current roadmap (not timeline specific)...
+  - Continue improving the test suite.
+  - Site search
+  - Talk pages
+  - History pages
+  - Edit subjects and cards, subject relationships
+  - Contributor management pages
+  - Notifications

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Apr 15

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.